igorspp/ELL-417/README.md

 </code></pre>
 <p>What has the command <em>area &lt;- pi * radius^2</em> done?
 Can you understand how the syntax works?
 What does the characters * and <em>^2</em> denote?
 Finally, what would happen if you assign another value to the object <em>radius</em>?
 Try it and see it for yourself!</p>
 <p>We will now do some slightly more complicated operations.
 As it is mentioned in the disclaimer above, learning R is a bit of a steep curve so don’t be upset if you don’t understand 100% of what is happening.
 This brief introduction is intended to  give you an overview of the capabilities of R and hopefully will entice you to keep learning!</p>
-<p>Now for some real metagenome analyses!
+<p>Now for some real metagenome analyses.
 To make life easier for us, we will first work with two samples I have pre-selected for you.
 Go to <a href="https://github.com/igorspp/ELL-417/tree/data">https://github.com/igorspp/ELL-417/tree/data</a> and click <em>Clone or download &gt; Download ZIP</em>.
 Unzip the file and move the contents to your <em>metagenomics_course</em> folder.</p>
 <p>We now need to tell it where our working directory is located.
 This is the <em>metagenomics_course</em> folder you created in the previous activity and which contains the data we will analyse.
 In the RStudio menu bar (on the top of the window), click in <em>Session &gt; Set Working Directory &gt; Choose Directory</em>.
 In the window that popped up, navigate to your <em>metagenomics_course</em> folder, select it and click <em>Open</em>.</p>
 <p>Now we have to install some R packages we need but that are not installed by default.
 We will use the package <em>reshape2</em> for data manipulation and <em>ggplot2</em> for plotting the graphs.
 In the console, type:</p>
 <pre><code>install.packages("reshape2")